Joan of Arc (band): Formation/Jade Tree Records (1995–2003)

-Negative critical reaction to Joan of Arc would become especially apparent after the release of The Gap in 2000.
-Reminiscent of the most dancing accents of "Live in Chicago", JOA created some of its poppiest and most danceable songs, with only rare occasionally recognizable instrumentals.
-This increasingly progressive studio-heavy masterpiece was neither listened to seriously by the music press nor by Jade Tree themselves.
-As a result, growing tensions within the group, indifference from their label, and a poorly-received follow-up EP led to Joan Of Arc's breakup in May 2001.
+Reviews of Joan of Arc became especially negative after the release of The Gap in 2000.
+The Gap was the band's first record made solely in the digital domain, and the nonlinear editing features of Pro Tools encouraged the band to expand the possibilities of what their records could sound like, editing and layering pieces of recordings in a similar manner to Radiohead's Kid A, which was released just one day before The Gap.
+During the promotion of the album, Kinsella chose to "flip" the relationship between band and journalists by insisting on asking the questions during interviews, which likely contributed to the negative critical response.
+Growing tensions within the group, Jade Tree's loss of confidence in the band, and a poorly-received follow-up EP led to Joan of Arc's temporary breakup in May 2001.

 Tim Kinsella then formed a group called Owls, a reincarnation of the original Cap'n Jazz lineup.
-After recording the album with Steve Albini in 2001, the departure of Mike Kinsella and Victor Villareal led to the Owls' breakup.
+After recording the album with Steve Albini in 2001, the departure of Mike Kinsella and Victor Villarreal led to the Owls' breakup.
 Left without a band once again, Tim Kinsella started working on songs for a solo album.
-After completing the album with help from Sam Zurick and Mike Kinsella, Tim Kinsella decided that since all three had played in Joan Of Arc, it should bear the name Joan of Arc.
+After completing the album with help from Sam Zurick and Mike Kinsella, Tim Kinsella decided that since all three had played in Joan of Arc, it should bear the name Joan of Arc.
 The album, much different from the conceptual madness of The Gap, instead consisted of guitar-driven tracks with journal-like observation from Tim Kinsella.
 Heralded as a return to form, So Much Staying Alive And Lovelessness became the band's last on Jade Tree.

-Later that year, Joan Of Arc released In Rape Fantasy And Terror Sex We Trust on Perishable Records, featured collaborations with Califone's Tim Rutili and Ben Massarella, and was produced by Califone.
-Although the songs had been recorded during the same sessions as ...
-Lovelessness, they were darker and more collage-based.
-According to the website AllMusic, on In Rape Fantasy And Terror Sex We Trust "Joan of Arc ... once more surpassed themselves as artists".
+Later that year, Joan of Arc released In Rape Fantasy and Terror Sex We Trust on Perishable Records, featured collaborations with Califone's Tim Rutili and Ben Massarella, and was produced by Califone.
+Although the songs had been recorded during the same sessions as … Lovelessness, they were darker and more collage-based.
+According to the website AllMusic, on In Rape Fantasy and Terror Sex We Trust, "Joan of Arc ... once more surpassed themselves as artists".